 Spring: November 15

-Each applicant will be notified of acceptance or rejection by email, and the appropriate course will be added to the student’s schedule by the PO Departmental Advisor.
+Each applicant will be notified of acceptance or rejection by email, and the appropriate course will be added to the student’s schedule by the Undergraduate Advisor.

 Current HP Students

-Program rules, guidelines, and community resources can be found at the HP Blackboard site.
+Program rules, guidelines, and community resources can be found at the Advanced Programs Blackboard Learn site.